gonutz/no-brain-jogging/README.md

 In this game you solve math calculations to shoot your rifle and kill some zombies.
 Kill as many as you can before they eat your brains.

 The [original version](https://github.com/gonutz/ld41) was written using my [prototype](https://github.com/gonutz/prototype) library.
-This is a rewrite using [faiface's pixel game library](https://github.com/faiface/pixel).
-I wanted to try out the library because I intend to use it for the next Ludum Dare game jam.
+This is a rewrite using [faiface](https://github.com/faiface)'s [pixel game library](https://github.com/faiface/pixel) and [beep audio library](https://github.com/faiface/beep).
+I wanted to try out these libraries because I intend to use them for the next Ludum Dare game jam.

 ![Video](https://raw.githubusercontent.com/gonutz/ld41/master/screenshots/video%2002.gif)